I-Hudson/I-Hudson.github.io/_projects/2019-05-26 - OpenGL Render Context.markdown

 ---

 # About
-InSight Engine is a lite game engine which has been made from an assignment submission.
-InSIght includes an ECS (Entity component system) which can be found in Unity and makes use of multiple libraries such as Dear ImGui, a fast and self-contained UI library, and Assimp, a powerful model loading library.
+This project is a lite game engine which has been made from an assignment submission.
+This, includes an ECS (Entity component system) which can be found in Unity and makes use of multiple libraries such as Dear ImGui, a fast and self-contained UI library, and Assimp, a powerful model loading library.
-InSight does also include one notable feature.
+There is also include one notable feature.
 This being the usage of light volumes.

-Currently only OpenGL is fully supported in InSight with Vulkan being setup and rendering a triangle.
+Currently only OpenGL is fully supported with Vulkan being setup and rendering a triangle.

-InSIght includes a demo scene.
+Included a demo scene.
 The scene includes:
 - A directional light with adjustable colour values
 - A Point light with adjustable colour values and range/radius
 - A Spotlight with adjustable colour values and adjustable inner and outer radius and range